archlord333/dotfiles/README.md

 ### Terminal
 1. `brew install nushell` (MIT License, might also need openssl and cmake as dependencies)
 1. Copy nushell/ in this repo to ~/.config/nushell.
+1. Step here to change default shell on Mac to Nu.
+1. `brew install stow`
 1. Install Nerd Font from Approved OS Repo.
 1. `brew install starship` (ISC License)
 2. Copy starship.toml to ~/.config/.